lulav/LRS_Documentation/docs_cli/commands/cli_commands.md

     Please resolve the conflicts manually.
     ...

-If you are not running inside a dev-container, an instance of VS-Code will be automatically opened (pending your aproval) for you to use a merge tool.
+If you are not running inside a dev-container, an instance of VS-Code will be automatically opened (pending your approval) for you to use a merge tool.
 After all conflicts have been resolved, save the files, close VS-Code and answer `y` to indicate that all conflicts have indeed been resolved.
 At this point Citros will commit the merge on your behalf.

 If you are running inside a dev-container, you'll have to run a few git commands by yourself, but not to worry - Citros will provide you with step-by-step instructions: